playbenny/benny_manual/docs/blockipedia.md

 ### core.input.keyboard
 - Midi keyboard input.
 Outputs notes played and the usual keyboard controllers.

 - If auto assign is turned on then when a block is selected the keyboard notes are sent to that block instead, until the block is deselected.

+- The block records the last 64 bars of what you've played, and by switching to loop (or overdub) modes - default shortcut F9 - you can select a section of that history. once you're happy with your selection range pressing the spawn button (default shortcut ctrl-F9) will spawn 1 or more seq.piano.roll objects (depending on what you have connected)

 ### core.scales.shapes
 - Scales and shapes storage.
 You can make scales (dynamically if you want!) using midi input in two ways: